SAP/luigi/blog/2023-08-23-release-notes.md

 #### Removed onunload listener

 Due to [deprecation](https://developer.chrome.com/blog/deprecating-unload/) of the `unload` event, we removed the `onunload` listener from Luigi.
-This should have no effect on the end user.